-Wiggins and McTighe explain that the central question to keep in mind when designing a curriculum is, "how do we make it more likely-by our design-that more students really understand what they are asked to learn?"
+Wiggins and McTighe explain that the central question to keep in mind when designing a curriculum is "how do we make it more likely-by our design-that more students really understand what they are asked to learn?"
 (Their work delves into the idea of knowledge versus understanding-think of tiling a floor using only black and white tiles, they suggest-knowledge is the tiles, but understanding is the patterns that can be formed using them.)
-They note that the purpose of a curriculum is to facilitate student understanding of a topic, and they suggest a process of "backwards design" to create this understanding in your classes and materials.
+They note that the purpose of a curriculum is to facilitate student understanding of a topic, and they suggest a process of "backward design" to create this understanding in your classes and materials.

-Backwards Design
+Backward Design

-Backwards design refers to starting with a goal.
+Backward design refers to starting with a goal.
 When applied to education, it means that the designer must first clearly state what students who complete this curriculum should understand at the end, and how to assess that understanding.
 It might seem obvious, but Wiggins and McTighe emphasize a truth that sometimes gets lost in curriculum design-concentrating on what students need to learn is the important thing, rather than thinking about what instructors or librarians want to teach, which resources we would like to use, or which activities we would like to have students perform.

 A few common issues illustrate how students can lack understanding, even when performing well.
-For example, in a Credo webinar on faculty and librarian collaboration in IL instruction2, librarian Dave Harmeyer and English professor Janice Baskin noted that even when students adeptly create citations, they often don't know why they are creating them.
+For example, in a webinar on faculty and librarian collaboration in IL instruction, librarian Dave Harmeyer and English professor Janice Baskin noted that even when students adeptly create citations, they often don't know why they are creating them.
 Instructors concentrate on the penalties for not citing sources and other academic integrity issues, but often fail to address why it's important to give others credit.
-Similarly, students may know that they should use scholarly sources in their research papers, but when asked why, the only reason they can come up with is, "the professor says so."
+Similarly, students may know that they should use scholarly sources in their research papers, but when